joeyhage/homebridge-alexa-smarthome/README.md

   <ul>
     <li>Please check the Default Room for the device.
 Air quality, humidity, and temperature sensors appear as statuses at the top of the room, not as device tiles.</li>
     <li>Double check the name of the device in the Alexa app matches the name specified in the plugin settings.
 Spaces, uppercase, and lowercase matter.</li>
+    <li>Echo devices are added to HomeKit as external accessories that need to be added manually.
+Restart Homebridge and review the Homebridge logs for a message similar to: <code>Please add [DEVICE NAME] manually in Home app.
+Setup Code: xxx-xx-xxx</code></li>
   </ul>
 </details>